docent-net/renemoser.net/source/_posts/2014-01-01-test-ansible-roles-with-travis-ci.md

     install:
       - pip install ansible
     script:
-      - echo localhost > inventory
       - ansible-playbook --syntax-check -i inventory role.yml
       - ansible-playbook -i inventory role.yml --connection=local --sudo -vvvv

+If your role has dependendies defined in your `meta/main.yml` you can simply install the dependencies in your install step using `ansible-galaxy` like:

+    ...
+    install:
+    - pip install ansible
+    - ansible-galaxy install <rolename>
+    ...

-## Example Role ansible-role-fail2ban
+## Example Role ansible-role-ntp

-As a working example, I show you my role for installing fail2ban, [ansible-role-fail2ban](https://github.com/resmo/ansible-role-fail2ban).
+As a working example, I show you my role for installing ntp, [ansible-role-ntp](https://github.com/resmo/ansible-role-ntp).
 As you can see, I also intgrated the build status image in readme.

 ## Summary